-Official announcements are provided on our web site - www.rivercityscience.org - and in our newsletter.
+Official announcements are provided on our web site - www.rivercityscience.org, in our newsletter, on Class Dojo, and/or on Remind.
 As a common practice, announcements made by the administration, which affect the school community, are made through these two communication devices.
 RSCA encourages parent(s)/guardian(s) to check our website on a regular (daily) basis.
 The Governing Board, Administration, Teachers and Staff at RSCA are dedicated to keeping our community informed.